wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/2-webmail-services.md

 This action runs a series of essential email handling operations, such as deleting, marking as unread, and moving messages to other folders.

-To deploy the action, you have to set a list of emails as input.
+To deploy this action, you have to set a list of emails as input.
 The list can be created by the **Retrieve email messages** action.

 ![Screenshot of the Process email messages action.](..\media\process-emails-action.png)